advanced-security/codeql-qtil/README.md

  - `Qtil::InfiniteStringableType`: Any finite or infinite class, with `bindingset[this]`,
       Supports primitives.
 Does not support `newtype`.
  - `Qtil::StringlikeType`: Any type that extends or is an instanceof `string`.

+## Support

+This project is intended to be useful and help the CodeQL community.
+That said, we may not have time and resources to support every feature request or bug report, and when support is offered it may be subject to some delay.

+If you have a feature request or bug report that is of significant importance to you, please do make its importance and urgency clear in your issue or pull request, to increase the likelihood of receiving timely support amidst our busy jobs here at GitHub!

+## Maintainers

+This project is currently maintained by @michaelrfairhurst with help from other CodeQL/security experts at GitHub.